Small-Cap Stocks

 Beyond the differences in market value, small-cap stocks tend to be less mature than mid-caps and large-caps.
 As a result, they usually have much greater potential for growth, but they also experience more erratic cash flows and volatility in stock price than larger companies.

 That said, small-cap stocks like those in the Russell 2000 Index can outperform their larger counterparts such as those in the S&P 500 Index when you compare their performance over an extended period.
-This concept is illustrated below for the 20-year period that ended June 17, 2022.
+Take a look, for example, at this historical 20-year period from 2002 to 2022.

 Russell 2000 vs. S&P 500 Index from 2003 to 2022

-While the performance of small-cap stocks in the Russell 2000 was clearly superior for much of the 20-year period, the margin of outperformance has largely been erased in 2022.
-This is largely due to anxiety from high inflation and aggressive Fed rate-hike action to blunt the trend.
+While the performance of small-cap stocks in the Russell 2000 was clearly superior for much of the 20-year period, the margin of outperformance was largely been erased in 2022 due to anxiety from high inflation and aggressive Fed rate-hike action that blunted the trend.
 During times like this, small-caps are hit much harder than larger companies, mainly due to their relatively erratic cash flows and smaller financial reserves — both of which translate to greater risk for investors.

-Unfortunately, until the economic uncertainty subsides, small-cap stocks are likely to continue to lag behind the performance of larger companies.
+Unfortunately, until economic uncertainty subsides, small-cap stocks tend to continue to lag behind the performance of larger companies.
 Nevertheless, over the long-term, small-caps hold a lot of promise and should be included as part of any portfolio diversification.
 Leaving small-caps out of your portfolio, even while investing during inflation, can have a serious drag on your return on investment in the long term.

 Quick Fact